26 Best Things to Do in Loreto

 There are more than 40 dive sites and the protected nature of Loreto Bay means the water is often as flat as glass.
 The waters around Loreto are home to lots of animals, including several endangered species.
 Some of the animals you might see include blue, fin and humpback whales, dolphins, turtles, sea lions, frigate birds, blue-footed boobies, brown pelicans, angel fish, parrot fish, sierra, dorado, rainbow wrasses and pufferfish.
 With top-quality dive sites, Loreto gives diving in Cabo a run for its money.

-A view underneath the waves: a SCUBA diver gives the "OK" sign.
+A view underneath the waves: Dan is SCUBA diving and gives the "OK" sign.
 The water is murky and colourful, spanning the whole spectrum of the rainbow.

 Loreto is great for diving and snorkelling